by Kathy Laurie

 - Remove the cheese from the brine and pat dry.
 Place on a rack and dry for 2-3 days at 50-55°F, turning every 12 hours until the surface is dry to the touch.

-- Traditionally, this cheese is then waxed which is great.
+- Traditionally, this cheese is then cream coated, which is great.
 However, it works just as well to vacuum seal it.
 For the first 2 weeks, turn it over daily, then weekly is enough.

 - Age at 55°F for 1-6 months.
 At 2 months it will have a mild creamy taste and at 4-6 months it will take on more medium flavor characteristics.